 Dog Sledding Near our Vermont Bed and Breakfast

-There are a number of sled-dog tour operators throughout Vermont, and that includes the Mad River Valley, where October Siberians has been offering not just rides, but the opportunity to learn to drive your own dog teams — locally since 2005.
-They’re continuing operations this winter as well.
-As they put it: “While our dogs may not believe in social distancing, we have to do the best we can.
-(Check out Vermont’s COVID-19 protocols and restrictions, and check back for updates).
+There are a number of sled-dog tour operators throughout Vermont, and that includes near the Mad River Valley, where October Siberians has been offering not just rides, but the opportunity to learn to drive your own dog teams — locally since 2005.

 Here’s what to know about October Siberians tours:

-- Within an hour of the Mad River Valley, October Siberians tours take place at Little River State Park in Waterbury (about 30 miles from us).
+- October Siberians tours take place at Little River State Park in Waterbury (about 30 miles from us – allow about 40 minutes to drive).

 - Tours are up to a two-hour trek through dogged uphills and you can also pay the Siberian huskies a kennel visit.